 With the twin foundations of data consolidation and granular segmentation in place, brands can invest in data-driven tests to drive engagement and retention.
 This is a great recession-proofing strategy because it costs less to keep a customer than to acquire one, and engaged customers will spend more, which reduces costs and increases revenue.

-Beauty brand Clarins wanted to boost revenue by rewarding their most active website users with discounts via a gamification strategy.
+Beauty brand Clarins is one of the prominent brand strategy examples that wanted to boost revenue by rewarding their most active website users with discounts via a gamification strategy.
 They used Insider’s predictive segmentation to target active users who would be more likely to engage with the game, resulting in over 4,000 gamified coupons for customers—and an uptick in revenue.

 “Working with Insider has helped us increase our subscriber rate steadily, and run effective campaigns to boost purchase rates,” says Alice, Senior Manager eCommerce at Clarins.